So, what are your plans during your stay in Paros? If Paros island hopping isn’t one of them, think again!

 3rd stop: Antiparos

-So close to Paros, yet so different, Antiparos is full of surprises!
+So close to Paros island, yet so different, Antiparos is full of surprises!

 Breathtaking views, beaches with crystal clear waters, traditional fish taverns and narrow paved streets.
 You really have to try to find something bad about Antiparos!